 As with many things, the answer isn’t a simple yes or no.

 The best collars are convenient and comfortable for a dog to wear.
 They combine a leash attachment with identification – and many owners leave their dogs in them all the time so they are convenient (although this can be dangerous).

 But the main problem with a flat collar is that it can cause neck injuries – especially for small dogs.
 If your dog tends to pull on walks, the continuous pressure on the neck can cause damage.
 It can even lead to back problems or hypothyroidism (due to trauma to the thyroid gland in the neck).

 For dogs that are calm in all situations, this might not be a problem.
 But for excitable canines or those that pull, a collar (such as the popular leather collar style) can be an injury waiting to happen.

-Harnesses, on the other hand, spread the force of pulling across your dog's chest and shoulders rather than concentrating it on the neck.
-This can prevent back injuries and stop your dog choking himself on a walk.
+Harnesses, on the other hand, spread the force of pulling across your dog’s chest and shoulders rather than concentrating it on the neck.
+This can prevent back injuries and stop your pooch choking himself on a dog walk.

 A harness can also give you more control over your dog’s behavior without worrying about hurting your dog’s neck.
 This is especially true of front-clip harnesses.